 MEASURING UP TO JESUS

 First of all, it was the way Jesus had to live.
-He was driven from His home and never allowed to return or find another one (Lk.4:28-30).
+He was driven from His home and never allowed to return or find another one (Luke 4:28-30).
 We too were driven from two homes, but we ended up in better ones.
-He had nowhere to lay His head; we found shelter in sheds and straw to rest on (Lk.9:58).
+He had nowhere to lay His head; we found shelter in sheds and straw to rest on (Luke 9:58).
 When I began preaching and teaching, congregations supplied us with shelter and a livelihood.
-Jesus relied on the mercy of good women (Mt.27:55).
+Jesus relied on the mercy of good women (Matthew 27:55).
 He was constantly hunted and bombarded with leading questions to trap Him and put Him away.
 We, too, were overtaken by the Soviets and we had to lie our way out.
 We were afraid to tell them who we were.
-Jesus, too, did not want to be identified prematurely (Mt.16:20).
-He could not pray in His or any other Synagogue, but in lonely places (Mk.1:45).
+Jesus, too, did not want to be identified prematurely (Matthew 16:20).
+He could not pray in His or any other Synagogue, but in lonely places (Mark 1:45).
 People beg us to come to their Churches and pray.

 Second, Jesus spoke the truth, while we muzzle the truth.
 We must function within the truth here on earth, if it is to be of any use anywhere else.
 The truth was not an idea for Jesus; it was a way of life.
-For that reason, truth and life went hand in hand.
+For that reason, truth, and life went hand in hand.
 Unfortunately for Jesus, the truth did not set Him free, because people that do wrong prefer to suppress the truth.
 Jesus told the truth as to who He was and they did not believe Him.
-His own folks regarded Jesus as being beside himself (Mk.3:21).
+His own folks regarded Jesus as being beside himself (Mark 3:21).
 The Nazis were suspicious of my name, but not of my birth certificate.
-Jesus did not tell His accusers and judges who He was and they decided it for Him (Jn.7:52; 18:38).
+Jesus did not tell His accusers and judges who He was and they decided it for Him (John 7:52; 18:38).
 They tried to entrap Jesus and failed to entangle Him.
 Fortunately, I do not have to do what Jesus did; however, I am not exempt from being truthful.
-If I do not deal with the tiniest discrepancies, then down the road, I will become entangled and face dire consequences (Lk.12:54-59).
+If I do not deal with the tiniest discrepancies, then down the road, I will become entangled and face dire consequences (Luke 12:54-59).
 It cost Jesus His life.
 He expects no less of His followers.